About

 The Coaches

 Matthew Jordan, our head coach, is a Colorado native who has been involved with the sport of fencing for over 30 years.
 Coach Matt is a certified coach with the United States Fencing Association and has completed courses through the National Coaches College and the Black Star Epee Program.
 He has trained hundreds of fencers, with many of his top fencers competing nationally and internationally.
-After overcoming a stroke in infancy, Matt went on to become nationally ranked fencer in both foil and Epee, making the finals at a number of national tournaments.
+After overcoming a stroke in infancy, Matt went on to become nationally ranked fencer in both Foil and Epee, making the finals at a number of national tournaments.
 He holds a B.A. in Theology.

 Matthew Cole has been involved in fencing for over 17 years.
 He started his career in fencing in Minnesota and Georgia before joining us in Colorado in 2011 as a competitive fencer, certified referee, and coach.
 He also earned the rank of Prevot D’Epee with the United States Fencing Coaches Association.
 Coach Cole teaches Young Blades, Level 3, and Level 1 and 2 Epee.
-Coach Cole also gives private lessons in foil and Epee.
+Coach Cole also gives private lessons in Foil and Epee.
 He holds a B.S. from Washington University and an International M.B.A. from the University of Denver.